MicrosoftDocs/Viva/Viva/learning/configure-successfactors-content-source.md

 Log into Teams and Windows with the same user account for seamless consumption of SAP SuccessFactors content within Viva Learning.

-You may encounter a “refused to connect” error or a blank screen the first time you consume SAP SuccessFactors content inline within Viva Learning.
+You may encounter a "refused to connect" error or a blank screen the first time you consume SAP SuccessFactors content inline within Viva Learning.
 The content plays successfully on subsequent content launches, however.
 To resolve this issue, refer to the SAP Knowledge Base Article - [2169861](https://userapps.support.sap.com/sap/support/knowledge/en/2169861).

 >[!NOTE]
 > If the SSO on both AAD and SAP SuccessFactors are already configured in the tenant, as described in the above documentation, then no action is required.